Concurso de Cante Jondo: Flamenco artists

 An announced aim of the Concurso was to discover unknown, unrecognized talent thought to be hidden, perhaps in remote rural areas.
 As a result, no professional over the age of 21 was allowed to compete for prize money in the Concurso contest.
-Yet the performance of flamenco is very difficult and demanding; only someone who devotes a great deal of their life's nurture to the art will be able to express its subtleties and nuance, its drama and simplicity.
-Often but not always such refinement will eventually attract the attention and acclaim of aficionados of the art.
+Yet the performance of flamenco is considered to be very demanding.

 The elimination of all professionals from the contest was considered a mistake by many in flamenco, because there remained established practitioners of 'flamenco puro' who, while not fallen prey to the era's commercialism, might lack recompense.
 The Concurso, however, apart from the contest, did directly encourage the song and dance of professionals.
 The composition of the 'Jury' for the Concurso included four famous flamenco performers: Antonio Chacón, Pastora Pavón (La Niña de los Peines), Manuel Torre, and Juana la Macarrona.
 Another jurist was the well-known Spanish classical guitarist Andrés Segovia.

 Although the Concurso made diligent efforts to find the flamenco 'diamond in the rough', few unknowns were discovered.
 The poet García Lorca did meet a blind and aged woman who could sing a type of cante (the liviana) thought to be extinct.